Privacy and You

 Who are we?

-Prepaid Financial Services (PFS) is a fast-growing technology company and e-money payments institution with offices in the UK, Malta and Ireland.
-PFS is authorised and regulated by the Financial Conduct Authority in the UK, as an electronic money institution, under reference number 900036.
-We provide own label and white label e-money financial solutions, including e-wallets, prepaid cards, and current accounts.
-PFS provides complete end to end solutions for clients by designing, developing, implementing, and managing these programmes.
+PFS Card Services Ireland Limited (“PCSIL”) is a fast growing technology company and e money payments institution with offices in the UK, Ireland, Spain, France and Malta.
+PCSIL is authorised and regulated by the Central Bank of Ireland in Ireland, as an electronic money institution, under reference number C175999.
+We provide own label and white label e-money financial solutions, including e-wallets, prepaid cards, current accounts and additional products.
+PCSIL provides complete end to end solutions for clients by designing, developing, implementing, and managing these programmes.

 It is important that you know exactly what we do with the personal information you and others make available to us, why we collect it and what it means for you.
-This document outlines the PFS approach to Data Privacy to fulfill our obligations under the EU General Data Protection Regulation (GDPR) 2018 of 25th May 2018.
-We also welcome it as an opportunity to reassure you of the importance we place on keeping your personal data secure, and of the strict guidelines we apply to its use.
+This document outlines the PCSIL approach to Data Privacy to fulfil our obligations under the EU General Data Protection Regulation (GDPR) 2018, as implemented on the 25th of May 2018.
+We were delighted to welcome the advent of GDPR, as it provided PCSIL with a further an opportunity to reassure our customers of the importance we place on keeping your personal data secure, and of the strict guidelines we apply to its use.

 The personal data we would like to collect from you is: